API¶

 tuple`[`str

-], optional) – Columns that, together, uniquely identify a field that can be visited, by default (“fieldRA”, “fieldDec”, “filter”, “visitExposureTime”)
+], optional) – Columns that, together, uniquely identify a field that can be visited, by default (“fieldRA”, “fieldDec”, “band”, “visitExposureTime”)

 - Returns: